voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

     We've collaborated with the
     `Open Images Team at Google <https://storage.googleapis.com/openimages/web/download.html>`_
-    to make FiftyOne the recommended tool for downloading, visualizing, and evaluating on the Open Images Dataset!
+    to make FiftyOne a recommended tool for downloading, visualizing, and evaluating on the Open Images Dataset!

     Check out :ref:`this guide <open-images>` for more details on using